Friday, December 10, 1999

 I have often seen how citizens of many developed countries shed their shackles and truly enjoy the tourist (and humanistic) experience of trying to avoid a traffic ticket by negotiating avidly with the particular public servant that has accosted them.

-Because of those contradictions it could be interesting to compare the two indexes side by side, and find out whether there are some significant differences in ranking.
-It does not look that way as with the exception of 5 countries, all those that have been ranked in both indexes, are basically in the same relative position.
+With the exception of 5 countries, all those that have been ranked in both indexes, are basically in the same relative position.
 As it were, Sweden is first in both indexes while China is last.

-On Singapore the results would indicate that it behaves very well at home, but goes haywire and is a menace when abroad.
-Without a doubt, a country like this must be a formidable competitor in foreign trade and one would entreat the OECD to insure that it is also enrolled among those countries that have recently signed the Anti-Corruption agreement.
+Without a doubt, both countries are formidable competitors in foreign trade, and one would entreat the OECD to insure they are also enrolled among those countries that have recently signed the Anti-Corruption agreement.

-But how about those Belgians?
-Surprisingly they seen to be more behaved abroad than at home.
-Could this be some kind of special "stealth" technology at work?
-Could it be that they on purpose whish to be perceived as corrupt at home, in order to enhance their human nature?
+Could this be the above mentioned "stealth" technology at work?
+Could it be that they on purpose wish to be perceived as corrupt at home, in order to enhance their human nature?
 Could it be that they simply have decided to invest in a change of their image abroad, and that this was ultimately successful?

 We shall see what gives next year.
 Investigative technology requires that you explain the unexplainable.